Apple Baked Oatmeal Recipe

 The concept is pretty basic.
 You simply combine everything you want in your oatmeal into a casserole dish and then bake it.
 Simple!
 Once it’s baked, you can add any fresh toppings you like.
 See below for suggestions.

 If you don’t want to grate an apple for this, you’ll need to use a full 6 cups of milk.
-The apple adds moisture, so it’s important for making sure your oatmeal doesn’t come out of the oven totally dry.
-So if you can’t use it, you’ll need to add the extra milk to keep things moist.
+The apple adds moisture, and it’s important that your oatmeal doesn’t come out of the oven totally dry, so if you can’t use it, you’ll need to add the extra milk to keep things moist.

 If you want to bake the oatmeal with fruit in the dish, then cut back on the grated apple by half and add whatever other fruit you like.